walx007/FrontEndDev/docs/CSS/CssL3.md

 3. Using the order property of the individual items inside the grid
 ------------------------------------------------------------------------------------
 #### Aligning Items & Justifying Content with Flexbox
-align items--> It aligns items on the *cross* axis. use align-items with the possible values:
+`align-items`- It aligns items on the *cross* axis. use align-items with the possible values:
 - stretch
 - flex-start
 - flex-end